Standards – evidence of quality and safety

 Care quality commission

-Spire Little Aston Hospitals comes under a regulator of its own called the CQC or care quality commission.
-All staff who work at the hospital providing patient care must lodge their current certificates which includes CRB (police checks). www.cqc.org.uk/
+Hospitals and treatment centres come under a regulator of its own called the CQC or care quality commission.
+All staff who work at the hospital providing patient care must lodge their current certificates which includes police checks.

 Data Protection for patients when using information

 It is important to protect patient data.
-I am registered with I.C.O a data protection register which requires annual retention.
+Data is registered with organisations such as I.C.O and requires annual retention.
 Quality assurance uses PASCOM-10 registered to The Society of Podiatrists and Chiropodists.

 The Society of Podiatrists and Chiropodists*